 Destin is known as the luckiest fishing village in the world.
-Visitors wishing to try their luck in the surf may catch popular species such as pompano, red fish, flounder, catfish, whiting and sometimes cobia.
-Keep in mind fishing is prohibited between the boardwalks and fish cleaning stations are not available.
+Visitors trying their luck in the surf may catch popular species such as pompano, red fish, flounder, catfish, whiting and sometimes cobia.
+Keep in mind that fishing is prohibited between the boardwalks, and fish cleaning stations are not available.

 - A fishing license may be required.
 More information is available at the Florida Fish and Wildlife Conservation Commission’s Fishing in Florida.